sepenet/workdev-alst-PLM/disk_speed_test.md

 ## Get diskspd.exe

-from an administrator powershell on the VM
+tool is available here : https://github.com/Microsoft/diskspd/releases

+Download the ZIP file and use the amd64 version. the following command line can be used to do it from a powershell administrator window on the VM
 ```powershell
 d:
 mkdir speedTest